brettvac/brettvac.github.io/docs/LMS-course-sidebar.md

 So, I decided to go rogue.
 I realized the only way out was to fight fire with fire.

 I dove deep into the component code, followed the Joomla module tutorial, and began creating a module with the sole purpose of showing the course dashboard.
 Since Joomla\! doesn't offer a native way to show the output of a component in a module position, the only alternative was to create a module that did the job itself.
-So, one afternoon as I was sitting on the bench of the municipal pool—as my kids were splashing around in the water with their mother whilst under the watchful eyes of the lifeguard—I I**vibe coded**.
+So, one afternoon as I was sitting on the bench of the municipal pool—as my kids were splashing around in the water with their mother whilst under the watchful eyes of the lifeguard—I**vibe coded** my way to a solution.

 ![A very classic vibe coder](/brettvac.github.io/assets/vibe-coder.jpg)